 $15.9 Million in Payments Put Universities on Notice

-This past fall, three significant Title IX retaliation cases were lost by California State University at Fresno (CSUF) resulting in payments of $15.9 million to the plaintiffs.
-Lindy Vivas, former volleyball coach at CSUF received a jury award for $5.8 million, Stacy Johnson-Klein received a $6.6 million settlement and Diane Milutinovich received $3.5 million.
+During the fall of 2007, three significant Title IX retaliation cases were lost by California State University at Fresno (CSUF) resulting in payments of $15.9 million to the plaintiffs.
+Lindy Vivas, former volleyball coach at CSUF received a jury award for $5.8 million, Stacy Johnson-Klein received an $6.6 million settlement (appeal pending) and Diane Milutinovich received $3.5 million.
 And it is not over.
 New allegations of discrimination have been leveled at the Fresno State athletics department by an administrative assistant, Iris Levesque, and, in addition, softball coach Margie Wright is attempting to resolve salary concerns before considering a lawsuit.

 The CSUF situation does not appear to be an isolated case.
 Sue Humphreys, a former swimming coach and athletics administrator at the University of California at Berkeley settled her Title IX/retaliation lawsuit for $3.5 million.
 In January, 2008 Florida Gulf Coast University (FGCU) volleyball coach, Jaye Flood, filed a lawsuit alleging gender discrimination and retaliation and it looks like more lawsuits may follow at FGCU after a former FGSU general counsel and provost were fired and demoted respectively, a softball coach was fired and a golf coach resigned in the midst of a litany of gender equity concerns.
 This case could be similar to CSUF.